Learn How to Access Your reMarkable Paper Pro Through the Command Line

 That said, to use Simply Customize It on the reMarkable Paper Pro you will need to put your reMarkable into developer mode and turn on the WLAN setting.
 Anything beyond that isn't needed but, understandably, that is a lot of steps for custom templates and screen images.
 Additionally, I don't know what future reMarkable software updates will bring.

-That said, let me know, in the comments below or via email mail@simplykyra.com, what you're interested in having in the app and, depending on the interest I can maybe prioritize it.
+Let me know, in the comments below or via email mail@simplykyra.com, what you're interested in having in the app and, depending on the interest I can maybe prioritize it.

 Warning